nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

       Use case ends.

   * 3a.
+The assignment to retrieve is invalid.

+    * CAP5BUDDY displays an error message.

+      Use case ends.

-The given assignment is invalid.
+  * 4a.
+The information to create a new assignment is invalid.

     * CAP5BUDDY displays an error message.

       Use case ends.

   *{More to be added}*

 **Use case: Delete an assignment**